Nanoparticle Tracking Analysis Concentration Zeta Potential Fluorescence Size Colocalization

 In 1828, Brown discovered the random walk behavior of pollen .
 However, it took about 80 years to lay the theoretical foundation for the method named after him: Brownian motion analysis [2, 3].
 In the early 1990s, there were the first publications on the use of computers for the automated analysis of images .
 Commercial implementation of this technique required the availability of fast computer systems that allowed computationally intensive video analysis in reasonable time frames.

 Today, NTA is an established technique for the characterization of nanoparticles; a detailed procedure for the practical procedure for NTA measurement is given in the ASTM standard for NTA measurements .
-For the characterization of bionanoparticles, NTA analysis is part of the “Minimal information for studies of EVs” (MISEV) [6-8].
+For the characterization of bionanoparticles, Nanoparticle Tracking Analysis is part of the “Minimal information for studies of EVs” (MISEV) [6-8].

 The particles in the sample are visualized by illumination with a laser beam.
 The scattered light from the particles is recorded with a light-sensitive CMOS camera chip placed at a 90° angle to the illumination plane.
 The setup, also known as ultra microscopy, allows detection and recording of each individual particle below the size limit of typical microscopes.
 The size of each particle is calculated by Brownian motion analysis of the individual tracks, allowing simultaneous determination of size and concentration.